mariamgui/CliqueSATSolver/README.md

 <code> pysmt-install --z3 </code>

-The choice of solver is up to you.
+The choice of the solver is up to you.
 There exists many other solvers as well.